Hero of the zero hour: This session of Lok Sabha saw record productivity

 Agriculture Minister Narendra Singh Tomar says Farm Bills will be revolutionary

 In Zero Hour, 370 MPs raises issues and 88 spoke on September 20 in a session that went past midnight.
 181 issues of public importance were raised and 855 papers were tabled boy ministers.
-Of the 78 women MPs, 60 spoke during the 10 day session.
+Of the 78 women MPs, 60 spoke during the 10-day session.
 2,300 unstarred questions were answered by the government.

 It may be recalled that Parliamentary Affairs Minister, Prahlad Joshi had told Lok Sabha Speaker Om Birla that he had become the hero of the zero hour.

 The Farmers' Produce Trade and Commerce (Promotion and Facilitation) Bill, The Farmers (Empowerment And Protection) Agreement On Price Assurance and Farm Services Bill, and the Amendment to 1955 Essential Commodities Bill, The FCRA Amendment Bill, Jammu and Kashmir Official Languages Bill, and three labour code bills-The Occupational Safety, Health And Working Conditions Code, The Code On Social Security, and The Industrial Relations Code were some of the important bills that were passed in the monsoon session of Parliament.